 2.Cotton buds dipped in micellar water to remove mascara/eyeshadow smudges.

 3.Use makeup brush cleaner (FYI you don't need to spend loads!) or a baby shampoo to clean your makeup brushes/blenders.
 I clean mine on a rubber cleaning mat which I got online and then lay on a towel to dry.

-4.Baby wipes as makeup wipes these are much cheaper than actual makeup wipes,although I do tend to buy simple micellar wipes when they're on offer.
-If not then I buy baby wipes whichever ones are on offer.
+4.Baby wipes make good alternatives to makeup ones as they're much cheaper than actual makeup wipes although I do tend to buy simple micellar wipes when they're on offer.
+If not then I buy baby wipes from Lidl for 49p.

 5.Storage pots for brushes I got mine from B&M but you can use anything such as a old candle holder cleaned out or a mug you don't drink from.

-6. Have a sort out of your makeup get rid off the old,give away things that you don't want to friends/family if it's unused!.
+6. Have a sort out of your makeup get rid off the old,give away things that you haven't used to friends/family.

 7.Wipe your mascara around the rim with baby wipes this will get rid of bacteria, you can also wipe your eyeshadow palette to get rid off any excess.

 9.Keep your makeup out of the sun try to store it in a drawer or in a basket away from direct sunlight as it will get hot and melt.